8 places to spend your gap year

 Kick up your heels in a waltz-like Cueca dance on Sunday afternoons in Santiago's Plaza de Armas, or engage in an outdoor speed chess match.
 If it’s fresh mountain air you’re after, head to Laguna Torre or Torres del Paine National Park with its implausible vertical peaks.

-Best for: digital nomads
+Best for: digital nomads on a gap year trip

 Has life ever been better for tech-based workers?
 It's possible to stay connected just about anywhere, including spiritual hideaway Bali.